FlorentLefebvre/twitter-graph/README.md

 Successfully exported 2406 nodes to out\graph.nodes.csv.
 Successfully exported 128 edges to out\graph.edges.csv.
 ```

+For cleaning and storage issue, you can determine what column will be contained in nodes.csv with the `--filtering` option.
+* `--filtering=full` will copy all data receive from twitter for each node
+* `--filtering=light` will copy: "name","screen_name","followers_count","friends_count","created_at","default_profile_image","description","Label"
+* `--filtering=minimum` is the same as `light` without the description column.

+Note: the full nodes.csv is about 10 time the size of the light version.
+The description column can result in few errors during the import on gephi.
+Could be resolved with removing the column, directly in the csv or re-exporting in `minimum` mode.

 Finally, note that you can skip an account by filling out the `exclude.json` file.